The Problem We’re Solving

 At the same time, we believe in the core mission of higher education.
 And we believe that holding it up to its own standards can foster the social impact it can and should have.

 We plan to establish a local network of sophisticated higher-education journalists, supported by national subject-matter experts.
-These Open Campus fellows would be placed in local newsrooms, reporting on higher-ed issues that matter to their communities.
+These Open Campus local reporters would be placed in newsrooms in cities across the country, reporting on higher-ed issues that matter to their communities.

 Open Campus is a collaboration between Scott Smallwood and Sara Hebel, two longtime former editors at The Chronicle of Higher Education.
 After covering the sector for nearly 40 years combined, Scott and Sara want to use their knowledge to improve the coverage of colleges for the public — not just higher-ed insiders.
 More about Scott and Sara.